 The employee will, within five working days, appeal to the step two response in writing through the employee's own reporting structure.
 This will begin with the person to whom the employee's supervisor reports, and follow through to the appropriate vice president/dean.
-The division of human resources and information services should receive copies of each appeal step as it occurs.
+The office of human resources should receive copies of each appeal step as it occurs.

 If the results of the written appeal through these steps is not satisfactory to the appellant, the matter will be appealed to the vice president for human resources and information services.
-The appeal meeting will involve the employee, the employee's supervisor, the appointing authority and the vice president for human resources and information services.
+The appeal meeting will involve the employee, the employee's supervisor, the appointing authority and the executive director human resources.

-Within five working days following this meeting, the vice president for human resources and information services will communicate to the appellant the university's final written decision.
+Within five working days following this meeting, the executive director of human resources will communicate to the appellant the university's final written decision.